“The more you read, the more things you will know. The more that you learn, the more places you’ll go.” Dr. Seuss, ‘I Can Read With My Eyes Shut!’

 Reading is taught through a variety of means.

 It is vital that children practise their reading at home by being heard by an adult or older sibling.
 This is just as important for older children who are decoding texts fluently – they may be able to read the words, but they also need opportunities to discuss the meaning of the texts they are reading as often as possible.

 KS2: Children take home a book of their choice, a reading diary and a reading-response book.
 Teachers and teaching assistants ensure that the level of the book the child takes home is appropriate and carefully monitor the amount children are reading at home.
 Children in KS2 should read for half an hour every day.
-They record their reading comments in their reading diary and get it signed by an adult to be monitored in school.
-In addition to this, children are expected to complete a ‘reading-response’ activity each week.
-This can relate to his/her current reading book or another text, such as a TV or printed advert, the text on a cereal packet, a newspaper article.
+They record their reading comments in their reading diary and have it signed by an adult to be checked in school.
 We encourage children to read a wide range of authors and text types which they find in everyday life, as well as books.